peresasc/fmroi/docs/extra_tools.md

     - **srcpath:** String containg the paths to the source images separeted by semicolons, or a path to a text file (.txt, .csv, or .tsv) containing the images paths in a line (separated by tabs or semicolons) or in a column (1D array).
     - **maskpath:** String containg the paths to the mask images separeted by semicolons, or a path to a text file (.txt, .csv, or .tsv) containing the maskpaths paths separated by tabs orsemicolons.
 The number of mask paths must exactly match the number of source images or there can be only one mask.
 Each mask in the list is applied to the corresponding source image in the same order (i.e., first mask to first image, second mask to second image, and so on).
 If the maskpath points to a text file, each column represents a different mask type and will be processed separately.
 Each column can have as many lines as there are source images or only one mask to be applied to all images.
     - **outdir:** Path to the output directory (string).

-    - **opts:** (optional) A structure containing options for saving outputs.
+    - **opts:** Structure with optional settings including preprocessing steps and output options:
-        - *opts.saveimg:* (default: 1) Flag indicating if masked images should be saved (logical, 1 to save, 0 to not save).
+        - **opts.saveimg**: (default: 0) Logical flag indicating if masked images should be saved (1 = save, 0 = do not save).
-        - *opts.savestats:* (default: 1) Flag indicating if statistics should be saved (logical, 1 to save, 0 to not save).
-The saved stats are mean, median, standard deviation, maximum value, and minimum value for each subject and ROI.
+        - **opts.savestats**: (default: 1) Logical flag indicating if statistics should be saved.
+The saved statistics include mean, median, standard deviation, maximum value, and minimum value for each subject and ROI.
-        - *opts.savets:* (default: 1) Flag indicating if time series data should be saved (logical, 1 to save, 0 to not save).
+        - **opts.savets**: (default: 1) Logical flag indicating if time series data should be saved.
-        - *opts.groupts:* (default: 0) Flag used to control how the time series data is saved.
-If opts.groupts is set to 1, then the time series data will be saved grouped by source image.
-This means that all of the time series for a particular source image will be saved together in a single file.
-However, if opts.groupts is set to 0, then the time series data will be saved for each mask separately.
-This means that there will be a separate file for each mask.
+        - **opts.groupts**: (default: 0) Controls how time series data are saved:
+            - If set to 1: time series are grouped and saved per source image (one file per subject).
+            - If set to 0: time series are saved separately for each mask (one file per mask).

+        - **opts.filter.tr**: Repetition time (TR) in seconds.
+Used to compute the sampling frequency for filtering.
+        - **opts.filter.highpass**: High-pass filter cutoff frequency in Hz.
+Can be a numeric value or the string `'none'`.
+If numeric, a Butterworth filter is applied.
+        - **opts.filter.lowpass**: Low-pass filter cutoff frequency in Hz.
+Can be a numeric value or the string `'none'`.
+If numeric, a Butterworth filter is applied.
+        - **opts.filter.order**: (Optional, default = 1) Order of the Butterworth filter.
+Applies to high-pass, low-pass, or band-pass designs.

+        - **opts.regout.conf**: Table, matrix, or cell array of confound files (numeric or table) to be regressed out via GLM.
+If multiple subjects are processed, this must be a cell array with one entry per subject.
+        - **opts.regout.selconf**: Vector of column indices to select specific confounds from `conf`.
+Can be empty to include all columns.
+        - **opts.regout.demean**: (default: false) Logical flag indicating whether to include a constant (intercept) regressor for mean removal during regression.

+        - **opts.smooth.fwhm**: Full width at half maximum (FWHM) of the spatial Gaussian kernel in millimeters (scalar).

+        - **opts.zscore**: Logical flag.
+If true, the time series of each voxel is z-scored (zero mean, unit standard deviation) after all other preprocessing steps.

     - **hObject:** (Optional - default: NaN) Handle to the graphical user interface object.
 Not provided for command line usage.

  - **Outputs:** runapplymask saves to the output directory the following data: